bcgov/digital-trust-toolkit/docs/governance/mining/bc-mines-act-permit/governance-json-ld.md

 ## 2.5.
 Business Requirements

 The primary use of the B.C.
-Mines Act Permit credential is for credential holders within B.C. to provide evidence of permit issuance from the province according to [B.C.
+Mines Act Permit credential is to provide evidence of permit issuance from the province to a registered business entity according to the [B.C.
 Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01).

 ## 2.6.
 Technical Requirements (Credential)
 The format for this credential is [JSON-LD specification](https://www.w3.org/TR/json-ld11/) and is compliant with [Verifiable Credentials Data Model v2.0](https://www.w3.org/TR/vc-data-model-2.0/#json-ld)